-While scoping out newer neighborhoods looking for new construction, having a knowledgeable Realtor on your team can be the difference between a good home buying experience and a bad one.
-Marge and her team is here to help you navigate the sea of new homes today to find one that's been built for your family.
+While driving through newer neighborhoods looking for new construction, having a knowledgeable agent on your team can be the difference between a good home buying experience and a bad one.
+Marge and her team is here to help you navigate the seeming infinite number of new homes today to find one that's been built for your family.
 We have over 30 years experience helping people find, design and purchase new homes.

 In real estate, you can always negotiate.
-However, with new construction, it depends on the builder and the length of time that the home has been available.
-Developers in new additions don't like taking lower than their asking price because buyers already in the area expect new construction to be comparably priced to what they already purchased.
+However, with new construction, it depends on the developer and the length of time that the home has been vacant.
+Developers in new additions like to keep prices near their asking point because homeowners already in the area expect new construction to be comparably priced to what they already purchased.
 (You'll appreciate that same courtesy if there are undeveloped lots near the home you eventually purchase!)
-But, depending on how far along the project is and current market conditions, builders have been known to allow a few concessions.
+But, depending on how far along the project is and current market conditions, developers have been known to allow a few concessions.

-Consider a property has been on the market a long time and the builder is deeply invested, then you have some room.
+For example, if a property has been on the market a long time and the builder is deeply invested, then you have some room.
 The same goes for show or model homes that have been sitting for a while.
-However, if a home was recently completed, it's unlikely you'll get a deal.
+However, if a home was recently completed, don't count on being able to get a deal.